-In addition to our Anti Bribery and Corruption policy, we have put in place a risk assessment process for fraud/corruption where we understand and identify the situations, locations, activities that are prone to manipulations as well as determining the extent of exposure for Ikeja Electric.
+In addition to our Anti Bribery and Corruption policy, we have put in place a risk assessment process for fraud/corruption where we understand and identify the situations, locations, activities that are prone to manipulations as well as determining the extent of exposure for lkeja Electric.

-In 2015 IE launched numerous internal and external campaigns against corrupt practices t IE, we effectively manage and neutralise risks through our risk management architecture which aligns with the Committee of Sponsoring Organisations (COSO) and ISO 31000 risk management frameworks.
+We believe that corruption reduces the public trust and encourages inefficiencies that damage the business in the long term t IE, we effectively manage and neutralise risks through our risk management architecture which aligns with the Committee of Sponsoring Organisations (COSO) and ISO 31000 risk management frameworks.
 Business and process owners take ownership of the risk identification, management, and monitoring process.
 The process is further independently monitored by the Internal Control and Audit Department.